flightonary/Moscapsule/README.md

 ==========

 MQTT Client for iOS written in Swift.
-This framework is implemented as a wrapper of Mosquitto library.
+This framework is implemented as a wrapper of Mosquitto library and covers almost all mosquitto features.
 It uses Mosquitto version 1.3.5.

 Mosquitto